What to do when you receive a notice for the 2020 CPE Audit:

 - Obtain your CPE Report (click here)

-- Scan and e-mail to us (preferred method).
+- Scan and email to the Board (preferred method)

 NEW CPE AUDIT POLICY